mnchaudhry/qanoonmate-client/app/(Admin)/admin/consultations/conflicts/README.md

 # Schedule Conflicts Management

-This module provides comprehensive management for schedule conflicts in the VerdictAI admin panel.
+This module provides comprehensive management for schedule conflicts in the QanoonMate admin panel.

 ## Overview